Z Nation: Companion prequel series

 On July 19, 2018, it was reported that Netflix had given an eight-episode straight-to-series order for Black Summer, a prequel series set within the Z Nation universe.
 Actress Jaime King was set to star in the series, created by Schaefer and John Hyams.
 At the 2018 San Diego Comic-Con, Schaefer noted that "Black Summer is before the apocalypse got weird and was just scary."
 He also said that the drama series is not intended to be the funny version of The Walking Dead that Z Nation is, but instead would be a more traditional take on zombie lore.
 In November 2019, Netflix renewed the series for a second eight-episode season, set simultaneously with the first season of Z Nation.

 In April 2023, it was confirmed that Black Summer was cancelled and will not return for a third season.

 Potential revival

 On March 12, 2024, the official Twitter account for The Asylum made a post regarding the show: "[s]orry folks.
 We took a brief break.
 But now that we're back... #ZNation", along with a poster that stated that there would be a major announcement "soon."
-It is unclear whether a possible sixth season of Z Nation will be a continuation of the plot of the fifth season, or a full reboot of the series.
+It is unclear whether a possible return of Z Nation would be a continuation of the plot of the fifth season, or a full reboot of the series.
+However, this may have been a reference to the series returning to multiple streaming platforms.
+Additionally, in a social media post in August 2025 featuring a short animated video, lead actor Keith Allan pitched an animated sequel concept titled Z Nation: Reborn with the main cast returning to voice the characters, asking fans to sign a petition and demonstrate a demand for its development.